chocolatey/choco-wiki/HelpersWriteChocolateyFailure.md

 ## Parameters

 ###  -PackageName [\<String\>]
-The name of the package, used for messaging
+The name of the package - while this is an arbitrary value, it's recommended that it matches the package id.

 Property               | Value
 ---------------------- | -----